South of Heaven: Background

 Judas Priest's "Dissident Aggressor" is the first cover version to appear on a Slayer studio album.
 The song was chosen due to its war-themed lyrics.
 Hanneman described the track as "more just like one of those odd songs that a lot of people didn't know, but it was a favorite of Kerry and I, so we just picked that one".
 Meanwhile, "Cleanse the Soul" has been heavily criticized by King who said that he hates the track: "That's one of the black marks in our history, in my book.
 I just fucking think it's horrible.
 [Laughs] I hate the opening riff.
 It's what we call a 'happy riff.'
 It's just like 'la-lala-la-la-la.'
 I can't see myself playing it, but after that, where it gets heavier, I like that section.
 If we ever did a medley, I'd put part of that in there."
-The Slayer boxset Soundtrack to the Apocalypse featured, along with four songs off the album, an early version of the title track, recorded at Hanneman's home.
+The closing track "Spill The Blood" features clean guitar tones in the beginning and middle sections, and Araya's singing capabilities.